 Clean & Prosperous also pitched expanding sales tax exemptions, eliminating fees for electric vehicle purchases and establishing rebates for low-income people buying EVs or medium- and heavy-duty zero-emission vehicles.
-The group is also calling for Washington's carbon market to be linked with California and Quebec's to help reduce compliance costs for Washington businesses...."

-A new article in Grist, "Washington's cap on carbon is raising billions for climate action.
-Can it survive the backlash?," reports that hedge fund manager Brian Heywood "has funded a petition drive to repeal the Climate Commitment Act, over its effects on gas prices, along with other petitions to strike down the state's capital gains tax, give the police more leeway to pursue vehicles, and grant parents access to their kids' medical records at school.
+A new article in Grist, reports that hedge fund manager Brian Heywood "has funded a petition drive to repeal the Climate Commitment Act, over its effects on gas prices, along with other petitions to strike down the state's capital gains tax, give the police more leeway to pursue vehicles, and grant parents access to their kids' medical records at school.
 The repeal could be headed to voters as a ballot initiative this November.
 If voters approve it, Heywood's initiative wouldn't just cancel the climate law; it would block the state from creating any other cap-and-trade system in the future."